-In its twenty seventh year of operation, C-CAP (Concentrated Conduct Adjustment Program) is under the direction of Noah Atkinson, a graduate of Muskingum University with a degree in Business and West Liberty University with an Education Certification.
-Under Mr. Atkinson's guidance, the C-CAP program continues to provide dedicated service to youth under supervision with the Court.
+In its twenty-eighth year of operation, C-CAP (Concentrated Conduct Adjustment Program) is under the direction of Noah Atkinson, a graduate of Muskingum University with a degree in Business and West Liberty University with an Education Certification.
+Under Mr. Atkinson's guidance, the C-CAP program continues to provide dedicated service to youth under the supervision of the Court.

-Through the years, C-CAP has been successful in making a difference in the lives of youth by providing an alternative to incarceration with an educational and social skills building approach in working with youth.
-With smaller caseloads, more school and home visits, and regular program attendance, probation officers are able to become involved in the daily problems and struggles of youth.
+Through the years, C-CAP has been successful in making a difference in the lives of youth by providing an alternative to incarceration with an educational and social skills-building approach to working with youth.
+With smaller caseloads, more school and home visits, and regular program attendance, probation officers can become involved in the daily problems and struggles of youth to provide support.
 Juveniles referred to this program participate in group sessions, community service projects, educational work, and independent living skills.
 Transportation is often provided for youth throughout the county to attend.